-HbA1c: hemoglobin A1c, LDL: low-density lipids, SBP: systolic blood pressure, SD: standard deviation
+HbA1c: hemoglobin A1c, LDL: low-density lipids, N: number of subjects in full analysis set, SBP: systolic blood pressure, SD: standard deviation

-Clinical inputs regarding the efficacy of tirzepatide, injectable semaglutide, and empagliflozin as compared to background therapy alone on intermediate outcomes such as changes in HbA1c, lipid levels, blood pressure, and body weight were derived from the NMA described in Chapter 3.
-Each model cycle utilized updated patient-level input parameters based on the predictions of the UKPDS-OM2 risk equations and patient history.
-To supplement UKPDS-OM2 output, time-varying values of HbA1c and weight were calculated using additional published equations.57
+The efficacy of tirzepatide, injectable semaglutide, and empagliflozin as compared to background therapy alone were measured via intermediate outcomes such as changes in HbA1c, lipid levels, blood pressure, and body weight.
+Intermediate outcome efficacy estimates for each active comparator against background therapy were derived from the NMA described in Chapter 3 and were applied after the first cycle of the model.
+Each model cycle subsequently utilized updated patient-level input parameters based on the predictions of the UKPDS-OM2 risk equations and patient history.
+UKPDS equations, which are available in the public domain, estimate the probability of 12 diabetes complication events and four mortality events in each cycle.
+To supplement UKPDS-OM2 output, time-varying risk factor values of HbA1c and weight were calculated using additional published equations.
+To adjust the UKPDS event predictions to existing trial data, we multiplied the probability of events occurring predicted by UKPDS equations by the relevant HR in each model cycle for three event measurements: composite MACE, heart failure, and renal events.
+Thus, the probabilities informed by the regression equations were adjusted by the HRs.
+These HRs were abstracted directly from the semaglutide and empagliflozin CVOTs, and from the SURPASS-4 trial in the case of tirzepatide.

-Health state utilities and mortality risk equations are detailed in Supplement E2.
+Health state utilities and mortality risk equations are further detailed in Supplement E2.

 Calculated net drug prices were applied to each patient while they remained on treatment.
-For each comparator, we obtained net pricing estimates from SSR Health, LLC, which combines data on unit sales with publicly-disclosed US sales figures that are net of discounts, rebates, concessions to wholesalers and distributors, and patient assistance programs, to derive a net price.58 We estimated net prices by comparing the most recent four-quarter averages (i.e., third quarter of 2020 through second quarter of 2021) of both net prices and wholesale acquisition cost (WAC) per unit to arrive at a mean discount from WAC for the drug.
+For each comparator, we obtained net pricing estimates from SSR Health, LLC, which combines data on unit sales with publicly-disclosed US sales figures that are net of discounts, rebates, concessions to wholesalers and distributors, and patient assistance programs, to derive a net price.62 We estimated net prices by comparing the most recent four-quarter averages (i.e., third quarter of 2020 through second quarter of 2021) of both net prices and wholesale acquisition cost (WAC) per unit to arrive at a mean discount from WAC for the drug.
 Finally, we applied this average discount to the most recent available WAC (accessed September 2021) to arrive at an estimated net price per unit.
 Tirzepatide was given a placeholder price equal to semaglutide, the only suitable proxy drug in the injectable GLP drug class, until its price is publicly available.
 Drug cost inputs can be found in Table 4.3.